PenguinPoweredApps/PythonToDo/README.md

 ## Usage

 1. **Adding Tasks:**

    - Fill in the task details, completion date and click "Add Task" to include it in your to-do list.

 2. **Email Integration:**

-   - Configure your email settings in the application.
+   - Configure your email settings in the .env file.
    - Receive tasks automatically by email effortlessly.

 3. **Notifications:**

    - Enjoy a notification sound on the receipt of new tasks.
    - Hourly reminders will keep you on track with your existing tasks.